Battery-free Antenna Sensors for Strain and Crack Monitoring of Bridge Structures (SN-2)

 Brief Description of Research Project:

-Overall Objectives: This project aims to develop and validate a light antenna sensor (1 kg) with new substrate materials that can be accurately interrogated at a desirable distance (over 30 m) in field applications, and develop and test a customized RFID reader that costs less than $3k for effective monitoring of bridges.
+Overall Objectives: This project aims to develop and validate a light antenna sensor (10 N) with new substrate materials that can be accurately interrogated at a desirable distance (over 30 m) in field applications, and develop and test a customized RFID reader that costs less than $3k for effective monitoring of bridges.

-Scope of Work in Year 1: The focus of the first year will be to: (1) Select a new substrate material (e.g. Taconic RF-35TC – a ceramic-filled fiberglass material) that provides steady performance under temperature changes, (2) Redesign an RFID antenna sensor and characterize its performance in temperature chamber or under tension tests, and (3) Validate the sensor performance with field testing of a few bridges near Atlanta.
+Scope of Work in Year 1: (1) Select a new substrate material (e.g. Taconic RF-35TC – a ceramic-filled fiberglass material) that provides steady performance under temperature changes, (2) Redesign an RFID antenna sensor and characterize its performance in temperature chamber or under tension tests, and (3) Validate the sensor performance with field testing of a few bridges near Atlanta.

 Describe Implementation of Research Outcomes: